HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     - Sample code for a custom login portlet: [CustomLoginPortlet.war](downloads/CustomLoginPortlet.war)
     - Sample code for a custom login portlet using a credential vault: [LoginPortletWithCV.war](downloads/LoginPortletWithCV.war)

+    ### Using the sample

+    The two war files contain the java source code and the typical development steps would involve reusing the war in a development tool like RAD or unjarring the war files and leveraging the code to create your own war project with maven or another build tool.